philbarton/springController/README.md

 # springController

-Example using flyway, jooq on postgres
+Example using liquibase, jooq on postgres

 ## Start Postgres using docker
 ````